TepNik/marketplace/docs/NftMarketplace.md

 event SwapsPaused(address manager)
 ```

-Event is emmited when an admin (`manager`) has paused the marketplace.
+Event is emitted when an admin (`manager`) has paused the marketplace.

 | Name | Type | Description |
 | ---- | ---- | ----------- |